boyvanamstel/CatalinaMusicScripting-BugReport/README.md

 4. Run the project again.
 5. Skip a track in Music.app.

-Notice that the track information gets properly displayed.
+Notice that the track information gets properly displayed:
 ![A screenshot of the app window showing track information](Screenshots/track-info.png)